 Touch the Heart of Texas – Be an Extension Volunteer!

-More than 104,000 Texas Extension volunteers do the hard work and the “heart work” of educating youth and adults throughout this great state, dedicating themselves to taking action and solving problems in their communities.
-These folks have a positive impact on the future of our country.
-In 2009, these volunteers made more than three million direct teaching contacts and contributed more than four million hours of service.
-That’s equivalent to 2,140 full-time employees, and a value of $82 million to the state of Texas.
+Every year, some 100,000 volunteers team up with Extension educators to do the hard work and the “heart work” of educating youth and adults throughout this great state.
+Dedicated to taking action and solving problems in their communities, these volunteers annually give over four million hours of service.
+That’s equivalent to a full-time workforce of 2,000+ employees, which greatly expands AgriLife Extension’s outreach and more than doubles its human capacity to serve the people of Texas.

 Extension offers programs in agriculture and natural resources, family and consumer sciences, 4-H and youth development, and community development, reaching rural and urban Texans with research-based information they need to improve quality of life and to build a bright future for our state.